Prime time: A day of deals at Amazon, and at its rivals

-This year’s sales event, which starts Monday afternoon, will be six hours longer than last year’s and will launch new products.
-Amazon hopes to keep Prime attractive for current and would-be subscribers after raising the annual membership fee by 20 percent to $119 and to $12.99 for the month-to-month option.

-Making Prime Day last even longer “ratchets up the pressure on all of retail” to roll out heavy promotions “in hopes of attracting shoppers and dollars,” said Charlie O’Shea, lead retail analyst at Moody’s.
-Macy’s, for instance, was promoting a “Black Friday in July” event, and eBay kicked off more than a hundred deals.
+Expanding Prime Day has increased the pressure on other stores and chains like Macy’s, Nordstrom, Best Buy, Walmart and Target to roll out their own promotions, said Charlie O’Shea, lead retail analyst at Moody’s.

+“Brick-and-mortar retailers know that they have little choice but to continue offering their own deep discounts, which is evident in the proliferation of ‘Black Friday in July’ deals that are being launched earlier each year, as well as various ‘price match’ offers,” he said in a note Monday.

-Prime Day, created by Amazon.com Inc. in 2015 to mark its 20th anniversary, has inspired other e-commerce companies to invent their own shopping holidays.
+Amazon created Prime Day in 2015 to mark its 20th anniversary, and its success has inspired other e-commerce companies to invent shopping holidays.
 Online furniture seller Wayfair introduced Way Day in April, becoming its biggest revenue day ever.

-While Prime Day brings in more revenue for Amazon, too, it also helps boost its Prime memberships.
-It had more sign-ups during 2017’s event than any other day in the company’s history, Amazon said at the time, without providing specific numbers.
+Prime Day also usually helps boost the number of Prime memberships.
+Amazon disclosed for the first time this year that it had more than 100 million paid Prime members worldwide.
+It’s hoping to keep Prime attractive for current and would-be subscribers after raising the U.S. annual membership fee by 20 percent to $119 and to $12.99 for the month-to-month option.

 Here’s a look at what’s happening this year: